 Some people can’t pay their taxes because they literally don’t have the money to pay them.
-They may not even have property the IRS can seize in order to pay down the tax debt.
+They may not even have property the IRS can seize in order to pay down the tax liability.
 It’s these people whose accounts can be placed in Currently Not Collectible status.

 Back Tax Returns

-After you file your past-due return, if you owe taxes, your attorney may also be able to help you set up a payment plan with the IRS or help you take advantage of one of the other programs that meet your needs.
+After you file your past-due returns, if you owe taxes, your attorney may also be able to help you set up a payment plan with the IRS or help you take advantage of one of the other programs that meet your needs.
 In most cases, you will need to file back tax returns before you qualify for a payment plan, offer in compromise, or other resolution option.